score-json/nlohmann_json/docs/mkdocs/docs/features/enum_conversion.md

 # Specializing enum conversion

 By default, enum values are serialized to JSON as integers.
-In some cases this could result in undesired behavior.
+In some cases this could result in undesired behaviour.
 If an enum is modified or re-ordered after data has been serialized to JSON, the later deserialized JSON data may be undefined or a different enum value than was originally intended.